 January 21, 2018: Katy has had many ups and downs these past two weeks.
 The new medication that is supposed to regulate the fluid buildup in her abdomen had some serious consequences.
 Katy stopped eating and started losing a lot of weight.
 We had to bring her back to the vet.
 They gave her a B-

 We then had a problem with Ellie (and still are dealing with that), where Ellie stopped eating.
 Another week of vet visits with no answers.
 We had to force feed Ellie to keep her strength up.
 Finally, I asked the vet to take an x-

 As for Katy, while Ellie wasn’t eating, Katy was all vim and vigor.
 She tried to keep Ellie’s spirits up and to get her to play.
 But Ellie was weak and disinterested in play.
 Then Ellie started to eat and get her energy back.
-We started to breathe a sigh of relief.
+We were able to breathe a sigh of relief.
 That was when Katy started vomiting.
 Another frantic call to the vet.
 He said we could bring her in for a shot of anti-

 This week has been a test of fortitude.
 I lost hope and got frustrated.
 I didn’t get angry with Katy or Ellie, but I did get mad at fate.
 I guess it’s human nature to blame someone or something for bad things that happen, and since I am not religious, I blamed fate.
 I don’t pray but I have no problem with someone who offers prayers for Katy or Ellie.
 I know Katy’s fate is sealed but Ellie has a good chance of fully recovering.
 It’s just that we can’t get a break and have these two kittens not needing veterinary care at the same time.
 Okay, Ellie’s issue is a fluke and could have been avoided, but that’s why I blame fate.
 And why, oh why, does this beautiful, vibrant kitten have to have such a short life span.